Published On: Sep 23 2011 02:21:44 AM EDTUpdated On: Aug 25 2015 02:00:00 AM EDT

-Guitarist Jimmy Page, second from right, is seen here with the rest of Led Zeppelin (John Paul Jones on the far left and John Bonham on the far right) in an early promotional photo from the late 1960s.
+Singer Robert Plant and guitarist Jimmy Page are seen here in the middle with the rest of Led Zeppelin (John Paul Jones on the far left and John Bonham on the far right) in an early promotional photo from the late 1960s.

 Page, who turned 71 on Jan.
 9, 2015, is seen here in November 2014.